Are you, are you

 My 19th great-grandfather, Donnchadh (Duncan) of Lennox, formed strong ties with Robert Stewart, 1st Duke of Albany (and the second son of King Robert II by his first wife Elizabeth Mure of Rowallan), who was to a certain extent the de facto ruler of Scotland at points during the reigns of both his father and elder brother.
 In 1392, Duncan agreed to marry his daughter Isabella to Robert’s son, Muiredach (Murdoch), if Robert could secure him the mormaerdom (earldom).
 These Stewart ties eventually led to Duncan’s downfall.
 Duncan hence became a part of the Albany Stewart nexus when the Earl of Albany acted as regent during King James I’s imprisonment in England.
 Robert, 1st Duke of Albany, refused to ransom King James I and tried to prevent his return.
 After the King’s return, Robert and the Albany Stewarts challenged the Crown’s authority.
 In 1425, Duncan of Lennox, along with son-in-law Murdoch Stewart, and grandsons Walter and Alasdair Stewart, were tried for treason and executed by King James I of Scotland.

 My 18th great-grandfather, Richard of Conisburgh, was the second son of Edmund of Langley, 1st Duke of York, and Isabella of Castile.
 In 1414, Parliament named Richard the 3rd Earl of Cambridge, a title formerly held by his elder brother, Edward, 2nd Duke of York, who had ceased to be Earl of Cambridge either by resignation or deprivation of the title.
 Although Richard of Conisburgh received the title, he received no accompanying lands.
 As a result, Cambridge was the poorest of the earls who were to set out on King Henry V’s invasion of France; Richard lacked the resources to equip himself properly for the expedition.
 Perhaps partly for this reason, Cambridge conspired with Lord Scrope and Sir Thomas Grey to depose the king and place his late wife Anne’s brother Edmund Mortimer, 5th Earl of March, on the throne.
 On 31 July 1415, Edmund Mortimer revealed their plan to Henry V. Although Richard of Conisburgh pleaded for clemency, on 5 August 1415, at the age of 40, he was beheaded at Bargate and buried in the chapel of St. Julien (God’s House).
 This scheme would become known as the Southampton Plot and would be dramatized in Scene II of Shakespeare’s play, Henry V. (There is some discrepancy in accounts of his execution.
 Most accounts say Richard of Conisburgh was beheaded; some claimed he was hanged, drawn, and quartered, as were his co-conspirators.
-I am inclined to think that Richard of Conisburgh was beheaded for two reasons: one, he was of royal blood, and beheading was the standard method of execution for those of royal birth; and two, during renovations of the chapel in 1800s, a large, decapitated skeleton was found buried under the chancel floor—its severed head carefully positioned between the knees.)
+I am inclined to think that Richard of Conisburgh was beheaded for two reasons: one, he was of royal blood, and beheading was the standard method of execution for those of royal birth; and two, during renovations of the chapel in the 1800s, a large, decapitated skeleton was found buried under the chancel floor—its severed head carefully positioned between the knees.)

 My 16th great-grandfather, George Plantagenet, 1st Duke of Clarence, was accused of slandering his brother Edward IV and preparing a rebellion.
 George was attainted in Parliament of high treason and was executed on 18 February 1478 in the Tower of London.
 However, the cause of George’s death is shrouded in mystery.
 Some thought that he was beheaded secretly, while others contended that he was murdered by his brother Richard.
 However, thanks to the exhumation of his body, we can rule out beheading, as George’s head was found intact with his body, confirming that he was not killed in the traditional method of execution of nobility at that time.
 The most widely circulated belief was that George Plantagenet was drowned in a butt of malmsey wine, as it is gruesomely portrayed in Scene IV of Shakespeare’s play, Richard III.
 A butt of wine is a large enough amount to drown a man—105 gallons, and the fumes from an open barrel could cause unconsciousness.
 If George drowning in wine is only a rumor, it might have originated because of George’s reputation as an avid drinker.
 Another possibility is that his corpse night have been transported to the Tewkesbury Abbey in a wine cask for burial.
 Unfortunately, conclusive evidence on George’s manner of death has not yet been discovered.

 My 15th great-grandfather, Edward Stafford, 3rd Duke of Buckingham, was one of a few peers of that time with substantial Plantagenet blood.
 He maintained numerous connections, often among his extended family, and with the rest of the upper aristocracy—activities which attracted the suspicion of Henry VIII, who was not Tudor, not a Plantagenet.
 In 1520, Buckingham became suspected of potentially treasonous actions; Henry VIII authorized an investigation.
 The King personally examined the witnesses, supposedly gathering enough evidence for a trial.
 The Duke was finally summoned to Court in April 1521 and was arrested and placed in the Tower of London.
 He was tried before a panel of 17 peers, being accused of listening to prophecies of the King’s death and intending to kill the King.
 He was executed on Tower Hill on 17 May 1521.
-On 31 July 1523, Buckingham was attainted posthumously by Act of Parliament, disinheriting most of his wealth from his children.
+On 31 July 1523, Buckingham was attainted posthumously by an Act of Parliament, disinheriting most of his wealth from his children.

 My 15th great-grandfather, Sir Humphrey Stafford, was a co-conspirator of the Stafford and Lovell Rebellion in 1486—part in the War of the Roses.
 When the rebellion failed, Humphrey Stafford sought sanctuary at the church in Culham.
 Despite that, Henry VII had Stafford forcibly removed from the church on the night of 13 May 1486.
 Sir Humphrey Stafford was executed at Tyburn, Warwickshire, England on 8 July 1486.
 His arrest and subsequent execution prompted a series of protests to Pope Innocent VIII over the breaking of sanctuary.
 In August 1486, a papal bull was issued, severely limiting the rights of sanctuary and excluding it completely in cases of treason, thereby vindicating the King’s actions.